kevin255x3/WEBSCRIPTINGTWO/README.md

 We learned how to useState in our demo, and that allowed for the creation of a favourite feature for each of the items in the first section of the page.

 The second section of the website, is a card layout with a 3d product model viewer.
 I integrated a JS plugin that can allow you to view GLB files (3d model format) on the web.
 I made a component called model viewer and this was perfect for another section that I could add onto the website that would tie in with the current them.

+I ran into my first CHALLENGE:
+My 3d model was too large to published to the git repository.
+After reading up on why I should make anything committed yet, I found out that git repositorys are kept below a certain size limit.

+The solution was to install homebrew, which was straight forward with the help of the documentation and CHATGPT.

+When I install homebrew I installed, git LFS which is git 'Large File Storage'.

+I then went into visual studio code where I had my project open and opened the terminal and ran the command: git lfs install

+Then i tracked down the file that would not commit because it was large in size and added it to the large file storage with the command: git lfs track "rickowenramones.glb"

+What this did is add my file into the LFS, located in the .gitattributes.

+When I wanted to commit this change to repository, I confirmed this change with the command:

+git add .gitattributes

+because that is where the file was now stored, which allowed me to succesfully commit my progress to the repository!